A large-scale analysis of public-facing, community-built chatbots on Character.AI: Results

 \subsection{Exploration of Fandoms}

-Nearly half of all character greetings contain a named entity associated with a fandom according to our most inclusive estimates.
-More specifically, 44.8\% of all character greetings in our dataset contain at least one of the named entities associated with the 266 fandoms we identify.
-It is likely that this is an over-estimate, as some common names that are salient for specific fandoms (e.g. ``Harry'' for the Harry Potter franchise) are likely to appear outside of the fandom context as well.
-However, even more conservative estimates suggest fandom-related characters are prevalent.
-In particular, 21.7\% of all greetings contain two or more entities associated with a single, specific fandom, and 9.4\% contain three or more.
-Additionally, 8.1\% of all greetings contain named entities that are two or more words in length (i.e. bigrams or longer) associated with particular fandoms, which appear to be one of the strongest signals of fandom association.
-Even our most conservative estimates therefore indicate that roughly one in ten characters on character.AI are associated with one or more of 266 distinct fandoms.
+Over half of all character greetings contain a named entity associated with a fandom according to our most inclusive estimates.
+More specifically, 53.8\% of all character greetings in our dataset contain at least one of the named entities associated with the 525 fandoms we identify.
+As indicated in our evaluation, it is possible this is an over-estimate.
+Still, using the high-precision approach from our evaluation, where we assume only characters with 1) a fandom entity that is a bigram or larger, or 2) 2 or more fandom entities from the same fandom, are related to a fandom, we find that over a quarter (25.5\%) of characters are associated with a fandom.
+Even our most conservative estimates therefore indicate that roughly one in four characters on Character.AI are associated with one or more distinct fandoms.
+Below, we continue with only characters associated with fandoms using this more conservative approach.

-Figure~\ref{fig:high-level-fan} shows that fandoms relevant to anime and other animated series, video games, and more sprawling fictional universes account for the lion's share of the 33.8 billion interactions with fandom-related characters.
+Figure~\ref{fig:high-level-fan} shows that fandoms relevant to anime and other animated series, video games, and more sprawling fictional universes account for the lion's share of the 22.3 billion interactions with fandom-related characters.
 The figure displays the proportion of all interactions with characters containing any entities associated with fandoms.
-Animated series, inclusive of anime (a specific type of animated series) account for 38\% of interactions with fandom-related characters, fandoms surrounding video games for nearly one-fifth (19.8\%) of all interactions, and engagement with broader fictional universes spanning multiple mediums for 12.0\%.
+Animated series, inclusive of anime, account for 39\% of interactions with fandom-related characters, video games for 17\%, and broader multimedia fictional universes for 12.7\%.